Skip to main content

 Practical training is meant to give students real-world experience in their major field of study.
 Most international students studying in the United States hold F-1 or J-1 student visa status.
 These students may apply for work authorization during their studies and after graduation through several programs, including F-1 CPT, F-1 OPT, and J-1 AT.

-All paperwork is handled by the student and Cornell University's Office of Global Learning or the student’s program sponsor.
+All paperwork is handled by the student and International Services or the student’s program sponsor.
 In some cases, a job offer letter is required.

 Time Limits